yiphei/yif-AI/future_attention_transformer/README.md

   <img src="assets/matrix_3.png" alt="sdasd" width="400">
 </div>

+This is necessary to permit parallel training because you don't want the model to cheat by exposing it the answers.
+However, it creates two issues.
+First, it creates an imbalance of compute per token: bigger contexts have more compute.
+This is not bad per se but the benefit of imposing this by design is not obvious.
+Second, the masked part of the attention matrix contains good signal on the affinity of earlier tokens to later tokens.

-However, it seems wasteful to throw away so much information.
-Instead, we can ask the model to "predict" the masked upper right triangle of the attention matrix by having it compute the output contribution from it.
+We can ask the model to indirectly "predict" the masked upper right triangle of the attention matrix by having it compute the output contribution from it.
 In other words, asumming that $out_{full}$ is the output of the attention operation if no mask were applied to the attention matrix (also known as $out_{encoder}$) and $out_{decoder}$ is the output if a mask were applied, then we are asking the model to compute $out_{mask} = out_{full/encoder} - out_{decoder}$.
 Once that is computed, we return the final output of the attention operation as $out_{mask} + out_{decoder}$.
 Moreover, we can calculate an attention loss on $out_{mask}$ since we know the true $out_{mask}$.
 This attention loss is then aggregated over all heads and added to the model's final loss.

 ## Architecture